ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_4_Eng.md

 This indicates the replication mode set by the user.
 The type of replicaiton mode is LAZY or EAGER.

-For more detailed information about the replication mode, please refer to the *Replication Manual.*
+For more detailed information about the replication mode, please refer to the *Replication Manual*.

 ##### ACT_REPL_MODE